 The Royal Audit Authority shall conduct the audit of the endowment fund.
-The respective CSOs shall submit to the Civil Society Organizations Authority at the end of each financial year a Bank Statement evidencing the availability of the Endowment Fund, which shall not be less than Ngultrum 3.00 million for Public Benefit Organizations and Ngultrum 1.50 million for Mutual Benefit Organizations.
+The respective CSOs shall submit to the Civil Society Organizations Authority at the end of each reporting year (as a part of annual submissions for renewal), a Bank Statement evidencing the availability of the prescribed Endowment Fund.

-8. Dissolution
+Dissolution

-In the event of Dissolution, after the satisfaction of all its debts and liabilities, and property whatsoever is left, the same shall not be paid to or distributed among Board members or employees of the said Civil Society Organization but it shall be utilized for projects with similar activities in consultation with the Authority.
+In the event of Dissolution, after the satisfaction of all its debts and liabilities, and property whatsoever is left, the same shall not be paid to or distributed among Board members or employees of the said Civil Society Organization but it shall be utilized for project with similar activities in consultation with the Authority.